Research

 Ezra Kim

-Specialties: Funded studies
+Specialties: Funded and non-funded studies

 Research Coordinator

-Clinical Research Ops, Div of Ophthalmology
+Clinical Research Ops, Div of Trauma

 Janine has been managing and executing clinical trials since 1986.